vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 {{ object.foo + 1 }}
 ```

-The rendered result will be `[object Object]` because `object.foo` is a ref object.
+The rendered result will be `[object Object]1` because `object.foo` is a ref object.
 We can fix that by making `foo` a top-level property:

 ```js
 const { foo } = object